loverdos/aquarium/doc/manual/source/adminguide.rst

 ``aquarium.role-agreement.map`` Location of the file that          role-agreement.map
                                 defines the mappings between ``amqp.servers``                Comma separated list of AMQP       localhost servers to use.
 To use more
                                 than one servers, they must be
                                 configured in active-active
                                 mode
 ``amqp.port``                   Port for connecting to the AMQP
                                 server
-``amqp.username``               Username to connect to AMQP        aquarium ``amqp.passwd``                 Password to connect to AMQP        aquarium ``amqp.vhost``                  The vhost for the AMQP server      / ``amqp.resevents.queues``       Queue declarations for receiving
+``amqp.username``               Username to connect to AMQP        aquarium ``amqp.passwd``                 Password to connect to AMQP        aquarium ``amqp.vhost``                  The vhost for the AMQP server      / ``amqp.resevents.queues``       Queue declarations for receiving   see below
                                 resource events.
 Format is
-                                ``"exchange:routing.key"``.
+                                ``"exchange:routing.key:queue"``
-                                Entries are separated by ``;`` ``amqp.userevents.queues``      Queue declarations for receiving
+                                Entries are separated by ``;`` ``amqp.userevents.queues``      Queue declarations for receiving   see below user events ``rest.port``                   REST service listening port        8080 ``persistence.provider``        Provider for persistence services  mongo
-                                user events
-``rest.port``                   REST service listening port        8080
-``persistence.provider``        Provider for persistence services  mongo